tobe-core/tobe-core/README.md

 #### This is *Tobe*
 - 🔭 I'm currently working on apps to automatize Linux functionalities
 - 🌱 All repos are mainly for me for backup and have it all organized, but wanted to share how it is
-- 🗓️ See the project [Hyprland Work](https://github.com/users/tobe-core/projects/7) where I share what I'm actively working on
+- 🗓️ Take a look at the project [Hyprland Work](https://github.com/users/tobe-core/projects/7) where I share what I'm actively working on
 - 📫 How to reach me -> ```tobe.core``` on Discord
 - ⚡ Fun fact: My code is the worst